 Although no couple ever enters into a relationship with plans to separate in the future, the reality is that separation and divorce are becoming increasingly common in the modern world.
-One of the most common issues that family lawyers have to deal with is who takes custody of children following a separation.
+One of the most common issues that family lawyers, such as Robinson Lawyers, have to deal with is who takes custody of children following a separation.

 Unfortunately, child custody issues are often complicated, and they can result in long, drawn out legal battles.
 Even if one parent is awarded custody and the other visiting rights, there might come a point in the future where a child decides that they actually want to live with the other parent.